 (406) 465-1688

 Where do guided pike trips launch from?
-Gates of the Mountains marina or Holter Lake, about 30 miles north of Helena and 35 miles from Craig.
+Gates of the Mountains marina or Holter Lake, about 20 miles north of Helena and 35 miles from Craig.

 What’s the best month for guided pike trips in Montana?
 May and June for sight fishing on the flats.
-September and October for the fall feeding window, and the option to mix species in one day.
+September and October for the fall feeding window, with the option to mix species in one day.